top of page

 Organize Your Info Like a Pro

-Learn how to use Python tools like lists, dictionaries, and sets to sort and store information.
-You’ll build things like scoreboards, collections, and contact lists.
+Learn how to use Python data structures like lists, dictionaries, sets and graphs to sort and store information.

 You’ll be able to: